system76/docs/_articles/chrome-flash.md

 description: >
     How to install Google Chrome to watch Netflix and Flash Videos
 keywords:
   - Support
   - google
   - chrome
   - netflix
   - flash
   - hulu
   - videos
   - restricted
   - System76
 hidden: false
+redirect_from:
+  - /chromeFlash
+  - /chromeflash
+faq: false # If it shows in the "Frequently Answered Questions" section
 ---

 If you want to view content developed using Adobe Flash or streaming sites like Netflix in Ubuntu, you will need to download the Chrome Web Browser.
 Chrome is available free-of-charge from Google and includes support for Flash playback and Video Streaming services built-in.